myfamilyorg/libfam/docs/czip.md

 # Overview

-`czip`, part of the `libfam` library for MyFamily, is a single-threaded compression tool designed to efficiently compress Bible texts and structured data for spreading the gospel.
-With `gzip`-like functionality, `czip` is installed via the [libfam project](https://myfamilyorg.github.io/libfam/build_instructions).
-It delivers faster compression and decompression than `LZ4`, better compression ratios than `gzip -1`, and a simpler codebase with 12x less memory usage than `zstd` (1.8 MB vs. 22.8 MB).
-Optimized for minimal resources, `czip` is ideal for lightweight systems like databases and missionary tools.
-See performance table below.
+**Czip: An Optimized Compression Tool for libfam**

+`czip`, a core component of the libfam library, is a single-threaded, high-performance compression utility.
+It was developed with a specific focus on optimizing compression for structured data, particularly text, and excels in resource-constrained environments.

-# Performance
+# Performance Comparison

-The performance metrics are measured against the file in resources ./resources/akjv5.txt.
-This is a copy of the American King James bible text with 5 copies.
-The total size of the file is 23.17 MB.
-They are tested using Clang 18.1.3 using Linux 6.14.0-33 on a AMD Ryzen Zen 3 processor (6 core / 12 thread) running at 2.944 Ghz.
+- **Test Data**: A 23.17 MB text file containing repeated sections of text. **Five copies of the American King James Version of the bible from biblehub.com**
+- **Hardware**: AMD Ryzen Zen 3 (6-core / 12-thread) @ 2.944 GHz.
+- **Software**: Clang 18.1.3, Linux 6.14.0-33.
+- **Notes**: The `zstd` benchmark was run with --single-thread --fast=1.

 | Compression Tool        | Compressed Size | Compression Ratio | Compression Time | Decompression Time | Memory Usage (Compression) | Memory Usage (Decompression) |
 |-------------|-----------------|-------------------|------------------|--------------------|----------------------------|------------------------------|